oliver23484/gpt4AllCodeExp/TestCases.md

     print("Strings are different")
 ```

-Here, I was able to make an observation that this LLM was able to refer to all the files with string comparison code in them and then generate a result out of it.
+Here, we were able to make an observation that this LLM was able to refer to all the files with string comparison code in them and then generate a result out of it.
 This response is not exactly same of any of the files.